adelphi-ed-tech/au-courses/content/thesis.md

 Registering for the thesis project
 ------------------------------------
-You can only register for the thesis course by submitting a proposal to your advisor.
-You can work with any of the full time faculty in the Program in Educational Technology.
-In certain circumstances, you can work with a thesis advisor who is adjunct faculty or faculty in a different department.
+You do not register for EDT 793 through CLASS.
+You must register by submitting a proposal to your advisor by completing the [**EDT 793 Thesis Proposal Form**](https://forms.gle/ooL32gZX4QNYBBL57).

 Often, the best way to start a proposal is to send a few ideas to your advisor.
 Think about: